xtools-at/esp5791/README.md

 ### Token metadata

 This repo does _not_ include packages to generate public **token metadata** or provide respective endpoints for your ERC721 PBT.
 You can find some inspiration on in my research repo for interactive NFTs [snakes-on-a-chain](https://github.com/deptagency/snakes-on-a-chain), or just make your metadata available as JSON files on a static file host or IPFS.
-See [here](https://docs.opensea.io/docs/metadata-standards) on more details on the structure of NFT metadata.
+See [here](https://docs.opensea.io/docs/metadata-standards) for more details on the structure of NFT metadata.

 ### Notes